nuuuwan/news_lk3_data/README.md

 *2024-07-18 13:46:00* · [`adaderanalk`](https://www.adaderana.lk/news/100598/suspect-arrested-over-shooting-and-killing-of-former-cricketer) · `en`

-Minister of Public Security Tiran Alles says that one suspect in connection with the murder of former captain of Sri Lanka’s Under-19 cricket team Dhammika Niroshana has been arrested.
+Minister of Public Security Tiran Alles says that one suspect has been arrested in connection with the murder of former captain of Sri Lanka’s Under-19 cricket team Dhammika Niroshana.

 Dhammika Niroshana, also known as ‘Jonty’ was shot dead on Tuesday night (16) in front of his house at Kande Mawatha in Bogahawatte, Ambalangoda.